-The goal of this course is to provide students an opportunity to develop a biblical theology of ministry based on the course content and experiences developed during one’s program.
-Each assignment be integrative and culminate in a final project that can serve as a professional portfolio.
-To that end, students will be expect to construct a biblical rationale for ministry, engage with ministry leaders, plan and execute an event, and engage in reflection for the purpose of evaluation and assessment.
+The goal of this course is to provide the student an opportunity to develop a biblical theology of ministry based on the course content and experiences developed during one’s program.
+Each assignment will be integrative and culminate in a final project that can serve as a professional portfolio.
+To that end, the student will be expected to construct a biblical rationale for ministry, engage with ministry leaders, plan and execute an event, and engage in reflection for the purpose of evaluation and assessment.

 Textbook readings and lecture presentations

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Required word count and content will be posted for each discussion.
 Each response will demonstrate course-related knowledge.
 (CLOs: A, B, C)

 Preparation for ministry relies heavily on the ability to articulate your understanding of ministry based on a proper theological and biblical rationale.
 In this assignment, using the reading material and discussion content, along with scripture (and other sources if you so choose), you will craft a response to “What I believe about ministry.”
 This will be a two-part assignment.
 You must demonstrate what you believe about ministry formation by addressing essential components.
 (CLO: A)